Question: I am trying to find resources and information on how to help a family member with an alcohol or drug problem. Where or how do I start?

 Answer: We do not offer formal intervention services.
 However, our counseling staff would be happy to walk you through the resources available to help intervene.

-Answer: Our staff can provide information on transportation resources that are available to access services at Fountain Centers detox and residential treatment programming, however, we only provide rides from hospitals and law enforcement centers as prearranged by staff at those locations.
+Answer: Our staff can provide information on transportation resources that are available to access services at Fountain Centers residential treatment programming, however, we only provide rides from hospitals and law enforcement centers as prearranged by staff at those locations.
 We are not able to provide transportation to outpatient services such as the educational programming, chemical use assessments and intensive outpatient treatment.
 In this case, we would be happy to review the resources available in the community for transportation.

 Question: What type of classes do you offer in order to get my driver’s license back?